code123-tech/code123-tech/README.md

 * I'm Swapnil Agrawal, student of Computer Science From SKIT college, Jaipur.
 * I'm currently on the journey of becoming a Full stack Developer.
 * I have Done Some Projects in React, Nodejs and Mongodb.
-* I'm currently working on A graph based bill splitting Project with my friend.
+* I'm currently working on A passwordless Authentication Project with my friend.
 * I also Do Programming on platform like Codechef, codeforces, Leetcode.
 * I Love Competitve Programming.